Robert Harrild: Printing career

-Later life
+Later life and family

 Harrild was responsible for preserving the Benjamin Franklin printing press.
 Franklin’s machine was one that he worked on as an unknown journeyman, whilst living in London in 1752-6; although it became obsolete when first the Blaew Press and later the Stanhope were invented, Harrild kept the machine on which Franklin had worked until 1841.
 Harrild exhibited the machine in public, sending the money raised by the exhibition to the London Printers' Pension Society.
 Harrild then presented the Franklin Press to Mr J. B. Murray, from America, and it was taken to the United States and put on show in the patent office at Washington, D.C.
 When Harrild died his will made a bequest of £1000 to the 'Printers' Society' which was to be used to create a 'Franklin Pension'.

 Harrild made his home at Sydenham and for many years he was a parish guardian, having been one of the first to be appointed after the passing of the Poor Law Amendment Act 1834.
 When he arrived Sydenham was little more than a wild common, by the time of his death it had become a popular residential neighbourhood, in part due to his own interest in the area.
 Harrild had been instrumental in developing much of the new housing on Sydenham Common and he had built 'Round Hill' as the family home.
 His sons Horton and Thomas also had houses built there.
+Harrild purchased the spire removed in 1829 from St Antholin, Budge Row church in the City (where he was a churchwarden) and had it erected at Round Hill.
+The house was demolished in the 1960s but the spire remains.

 His son Henry does not appear to have played a part in the family business, or to have lived at Sydenham, but in Islington.
 Harrild’s will excluded all but a minor provision for Henry.

-His son Thomas became uncle, by marriage, to the author Richard Jefferies, whose sister Sarah married Robert Billing, son of Joseph Billing and Sarah Harrild§.
+His son Thomas became uncle, by marriage, to the author Richard Jefferies, whose sister Sarah married Robert Billing, son of Joseph Billing and Sarah Harrild.